NSC Long Put Strategy

 What is a long put on NSC?

 A long put on NSC is the long put strategy applied to NSC (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With NSC stock trading near $316.90, the strikes shown on this page are snapped to the nearest listed NSC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NSC stock at $335.10 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NSC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are NSC long put max profit and max loss calculated?